-- D. Other Standards: - 1.
-Outdoor storage for non-residential uses is prohibited in the front setback.
+D. Other Standards:

+- 1. Outdoor storage for non-residential uses is prohibited in the front setback.
 Outdoor storage areas shall be fenced. - 2.
 In the front setback, in a strip extending along the entire frontage of Route One, except for driveways, for a depth of 15 feet, landscaping is required.
 Landscaping is also required in all side setbacks for a depth of 15 feet extending from the front property line to the furthest back edge of the developed area (buildings, parking lots, other impervious surface).
 The Project Review Board shall determine whether the side landscaping shall consist of plantings and/or retention of the natural cover.
 Only accessways, walkways, pedestrian and vehicle connectors between parking lots on abutting lots and common driveways for abutting lots are permitted in the side landscaped setbacks. - 3.
 Items for sale are allowed within all of the required setbacks. - 4.
 If existing or proposed parking spaces are eliminated due to the creation of parking lot connectors and/or common driveways for abutting lots, the property shall be credited for each lost space so that no net loss of parking spaces shall occur. - 5.
-The Project Review Board may reduce the setback requirements if the proposed building is adjacent to an existing building used for commercial purposes, if a lot shares access, parking, or other facilities with another lot, or if environmental constraints on the property limit the logical location of buildings to be closer to the property line. - 6.a.
-Non residential uses allowed one overhead door that will be used for boats, equipment and vehicles of all types and/or storage on a side of the building visible from U.S. Route One.
+The Project Review Board may reduce the setback requirements if the proposed building is adjacent to an existing building used for commercial purposes, if a lot shares access, parking, or other facilities with another lot, or if environmental constraints on the property limit the logical location of buildings to be closer to the property line.

+6.a.
+Non-residential uses allowed one overhead door that will be used for boats, equipment and vehicles of all types and/or storage on a side of the building visible from U.S. Route One.
 The Project Review Board may approve more than one overhead door on a side of the building visible from U.S. Route One if the size and shape of the lot are such that no other reasonable alternatives exist, that adequate screening is provided, and that the doors are designed to not visually stand out from the overall facade.

-- b.
-Non-residential uses may have more than one overhead doors that are visible from US Route One if the overhead doors are not used for boats, vehicles, equipment or storage, but instead to open a use to the outdoors and to allow customers and employees to walk between the inside and outside of the building.
-This applies to uses such as, but not limited to, artisan food and beverage, retail and restaurants.
-In these cases, the overhead doors must include architectural details such as glass and trim.
-[Amended, Effective 10/02/18] - 76.
-The Project Review Board may allow building heights up to 45' provided the building can be adequately screened from U.S. Route One, I-295, Old South Freeport Road and South Freeport Road as applicable with existing trees and the building is 300' or greater from U.S. Route One. - 87.
-The Performance Standards of Section 527 are applicable. - 98.
-For uses that require outdoor storage of materials or the operation/storage of large equipment (other than inventory for sale), the Project Review Board shall require screening that visually obscures the storage area(s) and/or reduces the ambient noise level of the use to the greatest extent practicable.
+76. The Project Review Board may allow building heights up to 45' provided the building can be adequately screened from U.S. Route One, I-295, Old South Freeport Road and South Freeport Road as applicable with existing trees and the building is 300' or greater from U.S. Route One.

+87. The Performance Standards of Section 527 are applicable.

+98. For uses that require outdoor storage of materials or the operation/storage of large equipment (other than inventory for sale), the Project Review Board shall require screening that visually obscures the storage area(s) and/or reduces the ambient noise level of the use to the greatest extent practicable.
 Such screening may include plantings, retention of existing vegetation, berms, fences, or other vegetative or constructed barriers to mitigate the visual and auditory impact of the development on the surroundings.